-We all know how much motor oil is important for proper functioning of an internal combustion engine.
-It lubricates almost every moving part, reduces friction and the wear of the internals of the engine, and helps cool down the whole unit.
+We all know how much motor oil is vital for an internal combustion engine to function adequately.
+It lubricates almost every moving part, reduces friction and the wear of the engine's internals, and helps cool down the whole unit.
 And that is just the beginning of the story.
 Older mechanics often say that engine oils are more important than fuel.
-If you run out of fuel, you just put some of it in the tank and you are good to go, but if you run out of motor oil, your engine is ruined and you're not going anywhere.
-Today, we will explain all the basics of the engine oil and help you decide what lubricant you need for your car.
+If you run out of fuel, you just put some of it in the tank and are good to go, but if you run out of motor oil, your engine is ruined and you're not going anywhere.
+Today, we will explain all the basics of engine oil and help you decide what lubricant you need for your car.

 What Is Motor Oil?

-Motor oil is an engine lubricant designed to provide lubrication of the engine's moving parts, mainly pistons, crankshaft, camshaft, and valve train.
+Motor oil is an engine lubricant designed to lubricate the engine's moving parts, mainly pistons, crankshaft, camshaft, and valve train.
 It is a blend of various chemicals, organic or synthetic, which enhances viscosity and durability under extreme conditions and high and low temperatures.
 Without motor oil, the car engine wouldn't be able to operate.
 In case of a sudden loss of engine oil, engine sizing is imminent and often fatal for the whole motor.
-Among the chemicals used for lubricating, motor oil also consists of anti-corrosion components, various detergents, and viscosity improvers all designed for improving performance and reducing wear of the system.
+Among the chemicals used for lubricating, motor oil consists of anti-corrosion components, various detergents, and viscosity improvers designed to improve performance and reduce system wear.

 How Often To Change The Oil (Time And Mileage)

-Due to improvements in engine and motor oil technology, modern cars can have relatively long oil change intervals.
+Due to engine and motor oil technology improvements, modern cars can have relatively long oil change intervals.
 Most current models can go 10 to 20.000 miles on a single oil change.
-Of course, the exact length of oil changing interval depends on several circumstances such as type of the engine, use, diesel or gasoline, mileage and so on.
+Of course, the exact length of the oil changing interval depends on several circumstances such as engine type, use, diesel or gasoline, mileage, etc.

-Changing the oil in due time always helps your engine since it provides fresh lubrication which prolongs the life of the motor and reduces wear.
+Changing the oil in due time always helps your engine since it provides fresh lubrication, prolonging the motor's life and reducing wear.
 Even if you do it more often than required it will not harm your car.
-However, if you forget to change your oil and go way over the recommended interval, it will definitely reduce the performance of your engine and increase wear of internal components.
+However, if you forget to change your oil and go way over the recommended interval, it will reduce the performance of your engine and increase the wear of internal components.

-If you own a new or newer vehicle with fewer miles on it, we recommend following the manufacturer`s instructions and changing oil according to that.
-However, if you own an older car with high mileage, then we recommend you change oil at least once a year and at around 5 to 10,000 miles mark.
+If you own a new or newer vehicle with fewer miles, we recommend following the manufacturer`s instructions and changing the oil accordingly.
+However, if you own an older car with high mileage, we recommend changing the oil at least once a year and at around the 5 to 10,000 mile mark.
 Older engines benefit from regular oil changes and this simple procedure will help keep them running for long.

 Types Of Motor Oil

-The main way to differentiate motor oils is by the formula used in production.
+The primary way to differentiate motor oils is by the formula used in production.
 There are three different formulas - mineral, synthetic, and synthetic-mineral blend.